Mexican presidential race kicks off with nominations

 Deep divisions

-"This election is about those people who are desperate for change in Mexico... and are willing to try anything different, and those people who are genuinely worried about what change will bring," said Duncan Wood, director of the Mexico Institute Wilson Center in Washington.
+Anaya, 38, and Meade, 48, are fighting tooth and nail for the anti-AMLO vote, each hoping it will propel them to victory.

-The clear choice for change is Lopez Obrador, a former Mexico City mayor famous for railing against the country's "mafia of power."
+Recent polls give Lopez Obrador just over 30 percent of the vote, with Anaya in the 20s and Meade in the teens -- enough for Lopez Obrador to win in Mexico's first-past-the-post system.

-Recent polls give him just over 30 percent of the vote, with Anaya in the 20s and Meade in the teens -- enough for Lopez Obrador to win in Mexico's first-past-the-post system.
+He's the clear choice for change, a former Mexico City mayor famous for railing against the country's "mafia of power."

 Encouraged by his strong numbers, Lopez Obrador, 64, has been trying to cultivate an aura of inevitability around his campaign.